-In set notation, $\Phi = \mathcal{U}^{\text{OFF}} \cap \mathcal{I}^{\text{ON}}$.
-Within this region the consortium behaves in a fully digital manner, transducing directly into the response module/strain the input driving the emitter module/strain.
-A more interesting region is the \textit{buffer region} $\Psi$, which corresponds to the intersection between the $\mathcal{U}^{\text{OFF}}$ region (uninduced region $\mathcal{U}$ when the emitter is OFF), and the $\mathcal{D}^{\text{ON}}$ region (divergence region $\mathcal{D}$ when the emitter is ON).
-In set notation, $\Psi = \mathcal{U}^{\text{OFF}} \cap \mathcal{D}^{\text{ON}}$.
+Within this region the consortium behaves in a fully digital manner, transducing directly into the response module/strain the input driving the emitter module/strain. \item A more interesting region is the \textit{buffer region} $\Psi$, which corresponds to the intersection between the $\mathcal{U}^{\text{OFF}}$ region (uninduced region $\mathcal{U}$ when the emitter is OFF), and the $\mathcal{D}^{\text{ON}}$ region (divergence region $\mathcal{D}$ when the emitter is ON).
 As we will see in what follows, within that region the response strain encodes the time during which the emitter strain has been ON.
-Complementarily, the time during which the response is active can be programmed by fixing the duration of the ON state of the input.
-In other words, within the $\Psi$ region the consortium can behave as a timer.
+Concurrently, the time during which the response is active can be programmed by fixing the duration of the ON state of the input.
+In other words, within the $\Psi$ region the consortium can behave as a timer. \end{itemize}